 China did not end animal testing and China did not ban animal testing.

-China does still have some requirements for post-market animal testing, although they did release plans that indicate they will greatly reduce the post-market animal testing being done currently.
+- China still has some requirements for post-market animal testing, although they did release plans that indicate they will greatly reduce the post-market animal testing being done currently.
 This means that post-market animal testing on cosmetics is still a reality.

-Brands like MAC, L’Oreal, Benefit, NARS, and many many others that sell in China are still not cruelty-free despite the recent announced changes.
+- Brands like MAC, L’Oreal, Benefit, NARS, and many many others that sell in China are still not cruelty-free despite the recently announced changes.

 Again, the above is a super simple break down of the animal testing laws in China.
 I wanted to create something people could glance at and get a quick answer.